GarryLeo0911/Quiz-System/README.md

 1. Run `./setup.sh`
 2. Start server: `source venv/bin/activate && python manage.py runserver`
 3. Open http://127.0.0.1:8000/
-4. Browse pre-loaded INFO3315 questions
+4. Select a subject from the dropdown
-5. Create your first quiz and start practicing!
+5. Browse questions or create your first quiz!

-**Good luck on your INFO3315 exam!
+**Good luck on all your exams!
 You've got this!** 📚✨

 ---